-I spent the better part of a day researching hosting.3 The options appeared to be shared hosting, grid hosting, or a virtual private server.
+I spent the better part of a day researching hosting. ((I have a problem.
+When I was buying a $15 flashlight for camping, it took me almost 10 hours.
+Do you have any idea what kind of ROI that is?))
+The options appeared to be shared hosting, grid hosting, or a virtual private server.
 As we pretend like we’re running a business here, no shared host was going to cut it.

 Next I took a hard look at Media Temple’s Grid-Service.
 I have to say, it was awfully tempting.
 A lot of the big guys use MT, and it has a good rep in the design community.
 It had everything else we were looking for too like a nice control panel, the latest LAMP builds, version control, scalability, and for $20 / month, it wasn’t going to break our piggy bank.
 But.
 I had a few nagging feelings.
 We had used (gs) on a previous project.
 I wasn’t blown away by the performance.
 Letting someone else manager our “server” would be convenient, but was it flexible enough?
 Would it allow us to really optimize the system?
 What about all those people who were complaining, or the frequent outages on the status blog?
 I suppose that’s inevitable, but it still left me uneasy.
 Hmm.

 That left virtual hosting.
-Plenty of companies offer virtual hosting, but none has the reputation of Slicehost.4 When I’m buying anything, I look for the brand that people love.
+Plenty of companies offer virtual hosting, but none has the reputation of Slicehost. ((Referral link.
+I don’t expect you to sign up, but if you do (and stay with them for three months), we get some kind of kickback.
+I don’t even know how much it is. )) When I’m buying anything, I look for the brand that people love.
 You might find a lot of people who run Windows on their computers.
 I haven’t met one who loves Microsoft.
 The praise for Slicehost is deafening.
 The critics are silent.
 That’s what I’m talking about.

 There was one nasty hurdle to clear, however, if we were to sign up for Slicehost: I’ve never done more than install Ubuntu on a spare laptop much less configure and maintain an entire server.
 If you’ve lived in the world of shared hosting your whole life like I have, running your own server is a big, scary leap into the unknown.